The issue: how to make remote math education easier for both teacher and student?

 Due to the current limitations of COVID-19, the topic of how to explain the subtleties of mathematics to students during distance learning is relevant.
 I myself had to remote explain to my son, who is now in 7th grade, how to solve equations or basic geometry, and it turned out to be a very interesting and yet challenging task.

-Our programmers created a Proof – of concept of an interactive online whiteboard based on React JS and Pusher that solves this problem.
+Our programmers created a Proof – of the concept of an interactive online whiteboard based on React JS and Pusher that solves this problem.

 We found that there are not many products where students could work remotely on the same whiteboard together with the teacher, explain, solve and test their knowledge of mathematics (and not only).
 It is important that both the teacher and the students themselves can write on this online whiteboard, solve equations; draw graphs of functions, etc.